-115.52 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed, gathered, analyzed and/or retained the following evidence related to this standard: DOCCS Directive #4040, Inmate Grievance Program (IGP) 1/20/2016 · Interview Grievance Coordinator · Memo to inmate regarding sexual abuse or sexual harassment grievance DOCCS Directive #4040, Inmate Grievance Program (IGP) 1/20/2016, confirms that an incarcerated individual is not required to file a grievance about sexual abuse or sexual harassment.
+115.52 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed, gathered, analyzed and/or retained the following evidence related to this standard: · DOCCS Directive #4040, Inmate Grievance Program (IGP) 1/20/2016 · Interview Grievance Coordinator · Memo to inmate regarding sexual abuse or sexual harassment grievance Summary of evidence to support a finding of compliance: DOCCS Directive #4040, Inmate Grievance Program (IGP) 1/20/2016, confirms that an incarcerated individual is not required to file a grievance about sexual abuse or sexual harassment.
 It states that any incarcerated individual grievance that is filed regarding a complaint of sexual abuse or sexual harassment shall immediately be reported by the IGP Supervisor to the Watch Commander for further handling in accordance with Departmental policies.
 The incarcerated individual is informed of this via a memo which informed him that the complaint is deemed exhausted upon filing for PLRA purposes.
 If the grievance does not set forth any additional matters that require a response, the grievance shall be closed.
 As noted, this process was confirmed by a brief interview with the Grievance Coordinator.
-One example was provided to the auditor which provided additional evidence of compliance.
+Examples of this process were provided to the auditor upon request.
 The agency has opted to be exempt from this standard.

-115.53 Inmate access to outside confidential support services

-The auditor reviewed, gathered, analyzed and/or retained the following evidence related to this standard:

-- Observations of the area afforded to make legal calls - · Interviews Random incarcerated individuals - Memo, Associate Commissioner RE: Implementation of A PREA Statewide Rape Crisis Hotline 12/8/2019 - Directive #4423 Inmate Individual Telephone Calls 1/15/14 - Directive #4421, Privileged Correspondence 6/02/2016 - Directive #4404 Inmate Legal Visits 9/18/19 - · Interview Mailroom supervisor - Contract NYSCASA and designated Rape Crisis Programs - · Poster Sexual Abuse Hotline 777 Program (English and Spanish) - · Facility Orientation Handbook victim services - · Poster PREA brochures, "Help for Victims of Sexual Abuse in Prison" - Documentation of legal status handling correspondence to Crisis services - · Email correspondence with advocacy group that provides services - · Email correspondence with Program Coordinator for the Crisis Services
+115.53 Inmate access to outside confidential support services Auditor Overall Determination: Exceeds Standard Auditor Discussion The auditor reviewed, gathered, analyzed and/or retained the following evidence related to this standard: • Sexual Victimization Prevention Policy Manual: Incarcerated Individual Access to Outside Confidential Support Services · Observations of the area afforded to make legal calls · Interviews random incarcerated individuals · Memo, Associate Commissioner RE: Implementation of A PREA Statewide Rape Crisis Hotline 12/8/2019 · Directive #4423 Inmate Individual Telephone Calls 1/15/14 • Directive #4421, Privileged Correspondence 6/02/2016, Directive #4422 Incarcerated Individual Correspondence Program 7/28/2021 · Directive #4404 Inmate Legal Visits 9/18/19 · Interview Mailroom supervisor · Contract NYSCASA and designated Rape Crisis Programs through to 9/30/2022 · Unity House Hotline contract - NYS Domestic & Sexual Violence Hotline 2021-2024 · Poster Sexual Abuse Hotline 777 Program (English and Spanish) · Facility Orientation Handbook - victim services insert · Poster PREA brochures, "Help for Victims of Sexual Abuse in Prison" · Documentation of legal status handling correspondence to Crisis services · Email correspondence with advocacy group that provides services · Email correspondence with Program Coordinator for the Crisis Services Below is a summary of the SVPPM: Sexual Victimization Prevention Policy Manual: Incarcerated Individual Access to Outside Confidential Support Services states the following: Policy - DOCCS, in partnership with State and non-governmental partners, makes available emotional support and victim advocacy services for incarcerated survivors of sexual victimization.
+These services are provided by community-based Rape Crisis Programs. · DOCCS Rape Crisis Hotline is intended to provide crisis counseling and referrals for emotional support. · Ongoing emotional support and advocacy services are available through partner PREA Centers.
+Procedure: · Statewide rape crisis hotline - 777 · Calls for the intended purpose are confidential by law · Calls will be reported if the caller reveals intent to commit a crime or harmful act · Crisis hotline staff have been trained in the appropriate reporting mechanisms · Ongoing services can be provided · Duration, Frequency and number of calls · Cancelled calls l 63